MANCHESTER TRAILS:

 Piscataquog Trail; 2 miles

-South Manchester Rail Trail; 1 mile completed
+South Manchester Rail Trail; 2.4 miles

-Rockingham Recreational Trail; 26 miles
+Rockingham Recreational Trail; Portsmouth Branch; 28 miles

-Difficulty: Heritage/Riverwalk Trail; Easy.
+Difficulty: Heritage Trail; Easy.
 Paved trail.

-Heritage Trail-Bedford Section; Moderate.
+Heritage Trail; Bedford Section; Moderate.
 Mostly flat with varying trail surfaces (stone-dust, hard packed dirt & grass).

 Piscataquog Trail; Easy.
 Paved, flat rail trail.

-Rockingham Trail; Easy.
+Rockingham Recreational Trail; Portsmouth Branch; [Manchester/Auburn Section] Easy.
 Flat, stone-dust rail trail.

 Directions: